THE CATCH NEWSLETTER

 I recently read Kitchen by Banana Yoshimoto.
 It’s about a young woman who loses her grandmother, her last blood relative, and is taken in by her neighbors.
 It was such a beautiful reflection on grief and the aftermath of losing a loved one.
 One of my favorite sections was, “I was tied by blood to no creature in this world.
 I could go anywhere, do anything.
 It was dizzying.
 Suddenly, to see that the world was so large, the cosmos so black” (Yoshimoto 10).

-isa blacutt: The Song of Achilles b by Madeline Miller
+Isa Blacutt: The Song of Achilles by Madeline Miller

 I started reading this book because a dear friend of mine recommended it to me and said the book made her feel "hollow."
 Being a true angst enjoyer, I was sold immediately.
 I can say that so far, I've had to put the book down over five times because I cannot deal with my emotions when I read it.
 A nice quote from the book: "I nearly tripped over the heels of the boy in front of me, fearful of being left behind and lost” (33).